benhowdle89/js-idioms/_posts/2014-10-17-backbone-series-handling-asynchronous-data.markdown

 <div id="ourUsersContainer"></div>
 {% endhighlight %}

-Just enough for the user to realise what's going on and exactly what they'll be looking at.
+Just enough for the user to realise what's going on and exactly what they'll expect to be looking at.

 We then listen out for an "add" event on our users collection.
-This event is triggered by Backbone.js everytime a new Model is added to the relevant collection (which will happen multiple times as our AJAX request completes).
+This event is triggered by Backbone.js every time a new Model is added to the relevant collection (which will happen multiple times as our AJAX request completes).
 When this event occurs we can then run our `renderUser` function which accepts a User Model.
 This function will append the contents of a new `userView` each time it's called.
-This is a common pattern in Backbone.js, even though it might feel like a lot for something so simple, we're now building up a nice set of re-usable components for our UI.
+This is a common pattern in Backbone.js, even though it might feel like a lot of code/typing for something so simple, we're now building up a nice set of re-usable components for our UI.

 **Pros of doing it this way:**